 Grading Scheme: Percentage

 Homework 10

 In Class Quizzes 5

-Laboratory Work 25
+Laboratory Work 20

 Topic Presentation 10

-Chapter Exams (4) 30
+Chapter Exams (3) 30

-Final Exam 15
+Final Exam 20

 Subjective Lab and Lecture 5

 Total 100%

-Homework (10%): Homework will consist of 10-20 assigned problems per assignment and will be posted on the class website.
-Homework will be graded based on completeness and accuracy.
-As we learn by doing, "practice makes perfect" and as exam questions may be similar to the homework, it is obviously to your advantage to take the homework seriously.
-Copying another student's homework problems is counterproductive.
+Homework (10%): Homework will consist of assigned problems on Canvas and is graded based on completeness and accuracy.
+As we learn by doing, "practice makes perfect," and as exam questions may be similar to the homework, it is to your advantage to take the homework seriously.
+Copying another student's homework is counterproductive.
 If you're not working it out, you won't get the benefit.

-Quizzes (5%): There will be a quiz given at the beginning of each lecture period, with the exception of exam days.
-Quizzes will be distributed at the beginning of class and you will be given 5 minutes to complete them.
+Quizzes (5%): There will be a total of five quizzes given at the beginning of each specified lecture period.
+Quizzes will be distributed at the beginning of class and you will be given 10 minutes to complete them.
 Students arriving after the quiz period will NOT have an opportunity to make up the quiz.
-Your 2 lowest quiz scores will be dropped at the end of the quarter.
+Your lowest quiz score will be dropped at the end of the quarter.